Energy policy of the United Kingdom: Energy Review, 2006

-In the light of a fast changing world energy context, increasing dependence on oil and gas imports, concerns about carbon emissions, and a need to accelerate investment in electricity infrastructure and power stations the UK Government undertook the 2006 Energy Review.
-One aspect of the 2006 Review dealt with development of nuclear power.
-Greenpeace challenged the government's process of consultation on proposals to develop nuclear power and following a judicial review requested by Greenpeace, on 15 February 2007 the consultation process was ruled 'seriously flawed', and 'not merely inadequate but also misleading'.
+In the light of a fast-changing world energy context, increasing dependence on oil and gas imports, concerns about carbon emissions, and a need to accelerate investment in electricity infrastructure and power stations, the UK Government undertook the 2006 Energy Review.
+One aspect of the review dealt with development of nuclear power.
+Greenpeace challenged the government's process of consultation on proposals to develop nuclear power, and following a judicial review requested by Greenpeace, on 15 February 2007 the consultation process was ruled 'seriously flawed', and 'not merely inadequate but also misleading'.
 As a result, plans to build a new generation of nuclear power plants were delayed while the UK Government reran the consultation process in a way that complied with the court's decision.
-See Nuclear power in the United Kingdom for details.